 You can find out more about the causes, symptoms, diagnosis and treatment options in the Knee Cartilage Injuries section.

-Around the knee are various fluid filled sacs which sit between soft tissues and bone to reduce friction and pressure on the structures.
+Around the knee are various fluid filled sacs, known as bursa, which sit between soft tissues and bone to reduce friction and pressure on the structures.
 If these structures get inflamed and then squashed, they can result in a sharp pain in the knee.

 You can find out loads more about the different types of bursitis, how they present and how to treat them in the knee bursitis section.

-Sharp Knee Pain When Bending: If it is worse when bending your knee, it is likely a problem in the knee joint such as arthritis or a cartilage tear.
+Sharp Knee Pain When Bending: If your knee pain gets worse when bending your knee, it is likely a problem in the knee joint such as arthritis or a cartilage tear.
 If it is worse when bending your back e.g. reaching down to put your shoes on, it is likely due to a problem in your lower back

-Sharp Knee Pain When Standing: If it is worse when standing still but eases with movement, it is likely from arthritis.
+Sharp Knee Pain When Standing: If the pain gets worse when standing still but eases with movement, it is likely from arthritis.
 If it gets worse with activity it is likely a mechanical problem in the knee such as a cartilage tear or referred pain from the lower back

 Sharp Knee Pain Twisting: This usually indicates that something is getting stuck in the joint, either a loose body or a flap of torn cartilage.
 It may also indicate instability in the knee due to a ligament sprain or tear